gchq/coreax/documentation/source/benchmark.rst

 Impact of UMAP and MapReduce on Coreset Performance
 ---------------------------------------------------

-Since **UMAP** was used to reduce dimensionality and **MapReduce** was required to handle large-scale data, the coreset algorithms were not applied directly to the raw MNIST images.
+In the benchmarking of coreset algorithms, only **Random Sample** can be run without MapReduce or UMAP without running into memory allocation errors.
+The other coreset algorithms require dimensionality reduction and distributed processing to handle large-scale data efficiently.
+As a result, the coreset algorithms were not applied directly to the raw MNIST images.
 While these preprocessing steps improved efficiency, they may have impacted the performance of the coreset methods.
-Specifically, **MapReduce** partitions the dataset into smaller subsets and applies solvers to each partition, which can reduce accuracy compared to applying solvers directly to the full dataset.
+Specifically, **MapReduce** partitions the dataset into subsets and applies solvers to each partition, which can reduce accuracy compared to applying solvers directly to the full dataset.
 Additionally, **batch normalisation** and **dropout** were used during training to mitigate over-fitting.
-These regularisation techniques made the models more robust, ensuring that accuracy did not heavily depend on the specific subset chosen.
-As a result, the benchmarking test showed that the accuracy remained similar regardless of the coreset method used, with only small differences, which could potentially be attributed to the use of these regularisation techniques.
+These regularisation techniques made the models more robust, which also means that accuracy did not heavily depend on the specific subset chosen.
+The benchmarking test showed that the accuracy remained similar regardless of the coreset method used, with only small differences, which could potentially be attributed to the use of these regularisation techniques.

 **Results**:
 The accuracy of the MLP classifier when trained using the full MNIST dataset